OSchollumQCA/OS170QCA-Assessment2/index.md

 ![Image](ScreenShot2020-04-20at2.36.17pm.png)

-This project is related to mine because *insert reasons here*.
+This project is related to mine because the aim of this project is to monitor the amount of calories whilst jogging, by pulse and piezo electric sensors.
+This is similar to the ideas I've had about using sensors to track the reps someone makes.

 ### Related project 5 ###
 *Get Notified by Email and SMS When Your Pulse Is Abnormal*